RajithaReniguntla/HIV_Shipment_SupplyChainAnalytics/README.md

 ---
 ## Disclaimer
 This project was developed as part of academic coursework and is shared here for educational and portfolio purposes only.
 Unauthorized use, reproduction, or distribution is not permitted and may violate academic integrity policies.

+---
+## Note
+- If you don’t have Power BI installed, check out the /Visuals folder to get a snapshot of the report’s design.